SucreSalaire/T-MobOp_werewolf/README.md

 Each night a new villager mysteriously disapear.

 Day 2 :

 The sun is rising.

 The witch, the fortune teller, the hunter and the farmers wake up... but someone is missing.
 The major calls a meeting to determine who are the werewolf.

 If you're a werewolf, will you be a good liar to defend yourself ?

-If you're friendly with the village, will you find all the werewolf beffore they eat all of you ?
+If you're friendly with the village, will you find all the werewolf before they eat all of you ?

 No matter who you are, you'll need to be very convincing.